chrisleekr/binance-trading-bot/README.md

 ### Support manual trade

-The bot is now supporting manual trade per symbol.
+The bot is now supporting manual trade per symbol and all symbols.
 It will automatically re-calculate the last buy price if exists.

 ### Support all symbols